kdeldycke/kevin-deldycke-blog/content/posts/gmail-backup-mbsync.md

 In the mean time I found out about [mbsync](http://isync.sourceforge.net/mbsync.html) (from the [isync project](https://sourceforge.net/projects/isync/)).
 It particularly features fine-grained options to let you defined which source is authoritative, thus restricting the synchronization to one direction.

-Let's install mbsync and its dependencies !
+Let's install mbsync and its dependencies!

     :::bash
     $ sudo aptitude install isync ca-certificates